a-bentofreire/beamtoix/docs/pages/main/workflow.md

 <!--- @author: Alexandre Bento Freire -->
 # Description

-ABeamer is designed to be able to freeze the properties of each element in a scene for every frame and send it frame by frame to be stored in the disk, on a similar manner that video editors operate while taking the advantage of the browser tools and web designer skills.
+BeamToIX is designed to be able to freeze the properties of each element in a scene for every frame and send it frame by frame to be stored in the disk, on a similar manner that video editors operate while taking the advantage of the browser tools and web designer skills.
 To archive this goal, it splits the story, representing the whole animation, into scenes.
 Each scene has its own animation pipeline, which it will be later rendered.